 Oklahoma generally prohibits consuming alcohol as well as possessing and transporting open containers of alcohol in motor vehicles, with a few exceptions.
 This article provides an overview of Oklahoma’s open container law, related laws, exceptions, and the penalties for violations.

-It’s unlawful for a driver to knowingly transport or for a passenger to possess any “intoxicating beverage or low-point beer” that is opened or has the original seal removed in any moving vehicle on a public highway, street, or alley.
+In Oklahoma, it's unlawful for a driver to knowingly transport or for a passenger to possess any "intoxicating beverage or low-point beer" that is opened or has the original seal removed in any moving vehicle on a public highway, street, or alley.

-Intoxicating beverage.
-An “intoxicating beverage” is any beverage containing more than 3.2% of alcohol by weight and all mixed beverage coolers no matter what percent of alcohol content.
+An "intoxicating beverage" is any beverage containing more than 3.2% of alcohol by weight and all mixed beverage coolers no matter what percent of alcohol content.

-Low-point beer.
-A “low-point beer” means all beverages that contain more than .5% of alcohol by volume and not more than 3.2% of alcohol by weight, including beer and cereal malt beverages.
+A "low-point beer" means all beverages that contain more than .5% of alcohol by volume and not more than 3.2% of alcohol by weight, including beer and cereal malt beverages.

 A person who violates the open container law commits a misdemeanor, punishable by a maximum fine of $500 and/or up to six months in a county jail.
 In addition, the court will impose a special assessment of $100 (for the Trauma Care Assistance Revolving Fund).

-Trunk and outside compartments.
 An open intoxicating beverage or low-point beer can lawfully be kept in:

-Buses and limousines.
 A passenger can lawfully possess an open intoxicating beverage or low-point beer in the passenger area of a bus and limousine.

-A bus is defined as a vehicle that is chartered for transportation of persons for hire and doesn’t include a school bus that transports children or a vehicle operating within a city or town on a scheduled route.
+A bus is defined as a vehicle that is chartered for the transportation of persons for hire and doesn't include a school bus that transports children or a vehicle operating within a city or town on a scheduled route.

 A limousine means a “chauffeur-driven” motor vehicle used for the transportation of persons for compensation and doesn’t include a bus or taxicab.